Dry season: Rain belt

-The tropical rain belt lies in the southern hemisphere roughly from October to March; during that time the northern tropics have a dry season with sparser precipitation, and days are typically sunny throughout.
-From April to September, the rain belt lies in the northern hemisphere, and the southern tropics have their dry season.
+The tropical rain belt lies in the southern hemisphere roughly from November to March; during that time the northern tropics have a dry season with sparser precipitation, and days are typically sunny throughout.
+From May to September, the rain belt lies in the northern hemisphere, and the southern tropics have their dry season.
 Under the Köppen climate classification, for tropical climates, a dry season month is defined as a month when average precipitation is below 60 mm.

 The rain belt reaches roughly as far north as the Tropic of Cancer and as far south as the Tropic of Capricorn.
 Near these latitudes, there is one wet season and one dry season annually.
 At the equator there are two wet and two dry seasons, as the rain belt passes over twice a year, once moving north and once moving south.
-Between the tropics and the equator, locations may experience a short wet and a long wet season; and a short dry and a long dry season.
-Local geography may substantially modify these climate patterns, however.
+Between the tropics and the equator, locations may experience a short wet or a long wet season; and a short dry or a long dry season.
+Local geography may substantially modify these climate patterns, however they can.

 Drought

 During the dry season, humidity is very low, causing some watering holes and rivers to dry up.
 This lack of water (and lack of food supply) may force many grazing animals to migrate to more fertile spots.
-Examples of such animals are: zebras, elephants, giraffe, rhinoceros, antelope and wildebeest, water buffalo, cape buffalo, gaur, tapir, emu, ostrich, rhea, and kangaroos.
+Examples of such animals are: zebras, elephants, giraffes, hippos, rhinos, antelopes and wildebeest, wild water buffaloes, African buffaloes, gaur, tapirs, emus, ostriches, rheas, and kangaroos.
 Because of the lack of water in the plants, bushfires (wildfires) are common.